parakeet-nest/parakeet/README.md

 ```

 ✋ **To keep a conversational memory** for the next chat completion, update the list of messages with the previous question and answer.
-> I plan to add the support of [bbolt](https://github.com/etcd-io/bbolt) in the incoming v0.0.1 of Parakeet to store the conversational memory.

 <!-- split -->

 <!-- TOPIC: Chat Completion with Stream using Golang and LLaMA API SUMMARY: This Go program uses the LLaMA API to create a chat completion stream, generating responses based on user input and system content.
 It provides a basic "hello world" example in Golang.
 KEYWORDS: Golang, LLaMA API, Chat Completion, Stream, Programming -->